jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Existence and uniqueness.md

 Since the solution is unique in some small neighbourhood around $x_{0}$, the solution curves will have to be equal in the whole neighbourhood.

+---

 Note that both theorems are not if and only if theorems — their hypotheses are sufficient for the existence of solutions, but are not necessary.
-Also note that both of these theorems are *hard*, with proofs that require techniques from analysis.
+These theorems are *hard*, with proofs that require techniques from analysis.

 ##### _examples:_ the strongest existence statement is...